Environmental Health & Safety FAQs

 If you are in the position to supervise/oversee students or staff, then you should be completing the Supervisor version of the Health and Safety Awareness Course.
 This course is very similar to its Worker counterpart, except for an additional module on Due Diligence.
 Your supervisor should also be able to provide direction on which is most appropriate training course for your position.

-Please note that as of February 1, 2024, a University of Guelph central login (username/password) is REQUIRED to access all online EHS courses offered through Courselink.
+Please note that a University of Guelph central login (username/password) is REQUIRED to access all online EHS courses offered through Courselink.
 If you do not currently have a UG central login, please connect with your University contact, supervisor or department administrator to arrange for one.
 The EHS Worker Health and Safety Awareness Training and the EHS Supervisor Health and Safety Awareness and Due Diligence courses are reserved for employees of the university only.
 For volunteers without a UofG login, EHS recommends the Ministry of Labour, Immigration, Training & Skills Development (MLITSD) Worker Health and Safety Awareness e-learning course or the MLITSD's Supervisor Health and Safety Awareness and Due Diligence courses as alternatives for volunteers and visitors.

 Supervisors with specific questions about volunteers and the restrictions around the EHS Worker Health and Safety Awareness course can contact the Manager, Agriculture and Veterinary Safety, Christi Cooper at mcooper@uoguelph.ca.